FreqEdit: Preserving High-Frequency Features for Robust Multi-Turn Image Editing: User Study Details

 Given the cognitive difficulty of ranking all 9 methods simultaneously, we adopt a random sampling strategy.
 For each question, we randomly select 7 out of 9 methods and present their results to participants, who then rank these methods from best (rank 1) to worst (rank 7) based on overall quality.
 This choice of 7 methods balances cognitive load with questionnaire efficiency and reliability.

 To obtain a unified score for each method, we convert the collected rankings to a 9-point scale.
-Let $n_k$ denote the number of times a method receives rank $k$ (where $k \in \{1, 2, \ldots, 7\}$), and let $N = \sum_{k=1}^{7} n_k$ be the total number of votes received.
+Let $n_k$ denote the number of times a method receives rank $k$ (where $k \in \{1, 2, \ldots, 7\}$).
 We assign descending weights to each rank using the weight vector:

 where rank 1 receives weight 9 and rank 7 receives weight 3.
 The final score $S$ for a given method is computed as:

 This formulation ensures that methods consistently ranked higher receive proportionally higher scores, with the weight assignment reflecting relative preference while mapping rankings to an intuitive 9-point scale.